The-Politico/django-slack-forms/docs/Custom-Form-Triggers.md

 *Note: This is an advanced section.
 It's expected that you have an understanding of the app outlined in the basic sections of these docs before reading this page.*

-The introduction docs assumed that new form's would be triggered through slash commands, but that's only one way to trigger forms in `django-slack-forms`.
+The introduction docs assumed that new forms would be triggered through slash commands, but that's only one way to trigger forms in `django-slack-forms`.
 The five ways to trigger a form are:
   - [Slash Commands](https://api.slack.com/slash-commands)
   - [Message Buttons](https://api.slack.com/docs/message-buttons)
   - [Message Menus](https://api.slack.com/docs/message-menus)
   - [Message Actions](https://api.slack.com/actions)
-  - Manually via webhook*
+  - Manually via endpoint*

 <em>\*Manual form triggers must be the result of a user action on Slack (i.e. one of the other four types of triggers).
 See [The Slack trigger_id](#the-slack-trigger_id) for more.</em>